cfsengineering/CEASIOMpy/test_cases/test_case_1/README.md

 0,0.3,10,10,0.0545719,1.08554,-0.100854,0.249796,-0.84655,-4.65115
 ```

-You can see than PyTornado ran four calculation with different angles of attack and sideslip, but the same altitude and mach number.
+You can see than PyTornado ran four calculations with different angles of attack and sideslip, but the same altitude and Mach number.
 On the next test case, you will learn how to define your own flight parameters.

-These results have also been written in the last output CPACS file that you can found at : `/Workflow_001/02_ExportCSV/ToolOutput.xml`.
+These results have also been written in the last output CPACS file that you can find at : `/Workflow_001/02_ExportCSV/ToolOutput.xml`.
 It is a big file, because it contains all the geometric description of the aircraft.
 However, if you open it in a text editor and look for `test_apm`, you should find the following:

 ```xml
 <aeroMap uID="test_apm">